raphaeldiscky/go-bank/README.md

 ## System Architecture 🏗️

-The application follows a monolithic architecture pattern with with some clean architecture principles applied.
+The application follows a monolithic architecture pattern with some clean architecture principles applied.